-Children who are removed from class will be sent to turnaround where their education will be continued in the turnaround room to allow them to regain calm in a safe space.
+Children who are removed from class will be sent to the Turnaround Room where their education will be continued in the Turnaround Room and to allow them to regain calm in a safe space.
 The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.